NCEMS/energetic-origins-of-PPI-connectivity/README.md

 *This section of the code should be considered experimental; Dan Nissley will consult with a bioinformatics expert on the suitability of the calculations.*

+#### Step 11 - Runs and integrates post-translational modification information

+Runs the model PTMGPT2 to predict post-translational modifications for each protein.
+Current list of predicted PTMs can be found by checking main() in 11-predict-PTMs/python-scripts/run-PTMGPT2-parallel.py

 #### Final step - Flatten the database

-Converts the database from "one row per protein" to "one row per IDR"
+Converts the database from "one row per protein" to "one row per IDR" and also produces a "one row per protein" plain text file

 The resulting files are: